-When something as important as your health is at risk, you seek a second opinion without thinking twice about it.
-Companies are increasingly employing the same strategy to ensure their litigation health?
-This makes sense, since the side-effects of a case going badly can often have long-term ramifications that surpass a bad knee replacement.
+When something as important as your health is at risk, do you just accept at face value the doctor's opinion that you need a lobotomy?
+No. You seek a second opinion without thinking twice about it.
+Valorem is the only law firm in America (the universe, probably) that allows clients to employ the same strategy to ensure their litigation health.
+This makes sense, since the side-effects of a case going badly can have even worse ramifications than a bad knee replacement.

 How Does A Second Opinion Work?
 It's easy.
-If you have a discrete issue -- should we file this lawsuit; is our current strategy on track; our current lawyers are not being forthcoming about our chance for success; should we appeal this ruling; how can we increase our chances of winning with this summary judgment brief, our law firm is telling us x about the case, can you give us a second opinion; are there alternative strategies; should we settle for this amount -- in a very short time frame and for a fixed fee, we can give you an objective second opinion.
+If you have a discrete issue -- should we file this lawsuit; is our current strategy on track; are our current lawyers being forthcoming about our chance for success; should we appeal this ruling; how can we increase our chances of winning with this summary judgment brief, our law firm is telling us x about the case, can you give us a second opinion; are there alternative strategies to achieve this result; should we settle for this amount -- in a very short time frame and for a fixed fee, we give you an objective second opinion.

-Whether you want to be doubly sure the litigation strategy you are employing is the right one, or you answer to shareholders or a Board of Directors who want to know that your company's litigation is on the right track, a second opinion is the way to go.
+Whether you want to be doubly sure the litigation strategy you are employing is the right one, or you answer to shareholders or a Board of Directors who want to know that your company's litigation is on the right track, a second opinion is a cost-effective way to go.

+We are discreet (the work is covered by privilege).
+You can choose to let the law firm handling the matter know we are conducting a second opinion, or you may choose not to.
 It's important to note that our goal is not to take over the litigation.
 It's to give you objective advice.
-Rest assured, we play well with all of your team players, including your current law firm who might be handling the litigation we are reviewing.
+Rest assured, we play well with others, including the current law firm that is handling the litigation we are reviewing.

 Interested in a Legal Second Opinion?
 Contact Our Second Opinion Resident (she's always on call).

 All major insurance accepted.
 (Oh.
 Insurance is a bad subject?)